slinkp/inheritance_talk/slides.rst

 .. note::

-  A bit about this talk.

   There's some fairly beginner-level OO design tips here;
   there's also some waxing philosophical so I hope the more experienced people won't be bored.

-  I'm going to talk about:  (see slide)
+  I'm going to talk about 3 things ... (slide)

   Some of you know all of this.
 Some of you know more than me about all of this.
 Some of you may disagree with me about this.
-I wanted to share my experiences and opinions and hopefully all of us (including me) will learn something.
-Some of you may know none of this and are waiting for me to explain what the hell I'm talking about.
+Some of you may know none of this.

   First, to get a sense of who's here today - show of hands: